 - Jacobs Engineering/Stone & Webster: Representation of Jacobs Engineering Group in the highly contested auction to acquire the assets of Stone & Webster, Inc., a Chapter 11 debtor in the District of Delaware.

-Mr. Rosenthal also spearheaded the Firm’s successful representation of creditors and official unsecured creditors’ committees in the following Chapter 11 cases:
+Mr. Rosenthal also spearheaded the Firm’s successful representation of creditors, equity holders and Official Unsecured Creditors’ Committees in the following Chapter 11 cases:

-- Solyndra: Representation of the George Kaiser Foundation and the Rob Walton Foundation, as principal lenders and investors to Solyndra LLC, a solar energy firm located in California that is in a Chapter 11 case in the District of Delaware.
+- Solyndra: Representation of affiliates of the George Kaiser Foundation and the Rob Walton Foundation, as principal lenders to and investors in Solyndra LLC, a solar energy firm, that filed a Chapter 11 case in the District of Delaware.
+These affiliates provided debtor in possession financing to and sponsored the successful chapter 11 plan of reorganization for Solyndra.

 - Lehman Brothers: Representation of all of the Lehman Brothers Private Equity Funds, and various other parties, in connection with their rights and obligations related to the Chapter 11 filing of Lehman Brothers Holdings Inc. and the Securities Investor Protection Act case filed against Holdings’ broker-dealer subsidiary, Lehman Brothers Inc.